VOLORANT Packet Loss: Easiest 5 Methods to Fix It for Good

 What is packet loss in Valorant?

-Packet loss means that data has some trouble reaching its destination, over the internet connection, which in turn translates into latency or lag when playing the game.
+Packet loss means that data has trouble reaching its destination over the internet connection, which translates into latency or lag when playing the game.

 How to fix packet loss in Valorant?

-A little bit of maintenance on your local network can go a long way, and can even help reduce packet loss, if not eliminate it altogether.
+A little bit of maintenance on your local network can go a long way and can even help reduce packet loss, if not eliminate it.
 Perform some manual troubleshooting:

 1. Restart the game client

-Although it may sound stupid at first, trust us, restarting the game did wonders for packet loss reduction.
-We even tried it during such an episode and it worked without a flaw.
+Although it may initially sound stupid, restarting the game did wonders for packet loss reduction.
+We even tried it during such an episode, and it worked flawlessly.

-Granted you’re not in a Competitive match, just give the game the old ragequit Alt+F4 and launch it once more.
+Granted, you’re not in a competitive match, but give the game the old ragequit Alt+F4 and launch it again.

-Sure, you’ll probably ruin the game for your teammates, but staying online and perpetually losing packets can be even worse, don’t you think?
+Sure, you’ll probably ruin the game for your teammates, but staying online and perpetually losing packets can be even worse.

-Either way, you’ll end up annoying a bunch of players, but in one scenario you’ll get rid of packet loss.
+Either way, you’ll end up annoying many players, but in one scenario, you’ll eliminate packet loss.

 2. Use a trustworthy VPN service